sparkflows/sparkflows-docs/docs/aws/user-guide/file-watcher.rst

 Overview
 --------

-There are many use cases where we have to process the incoming files on S3.
+There are many use cases where we have to process the files pushed to S3.
+You can use SQS and Lambda together to process the messages in an SQS queue.
+A Lambda function can be triggered by an SQS queue, allowing you to process the messages in the queue automatically.
 This document describes one way to achieve it with SQS, Lambda and using the REST API of Fire Insights.

 Design
 ------